Article Overview: Best Things to Do in Capitol Reef National Park

 Getting to the Goosenecks Overlook is easy as you can park within a very short walk of the overlook itself.
 I recommend walking around the overlook area a bit to see the different vantages that are available here but don’t get too close to the edge!

-3. Drive out to Cathedral Valley
+3. Experience Lower Cathedral Valley

 This was at the very top of my things to do in Capitol Reef list for many, many years.
 Finally, last year, I was able to make it out to the famed Cathedral Valley and my oh my was the scenery stunning.